 Sodium Lauryl Sulfocetate (SLSa) is a non-sulfate surfectant - it means it's something that cleanses and bubbles, but it's sulfate-free.
 When the baking soda produces oxygen, the SLSa forms the bubble structures around it making it rest on the surface of the bath!

 What is Prunus Amygdalus Dulcis (Sweet Almond Oil)?

 Sweet Almond Oil is the pressed oil of almonds.
-Many people use it to treat eczema, and it is a gentle, non-clogging moisturiser.
 We have it in our bars because it helps offset the drying tendency of Baking Soda.
-Unfortunatly it is a tree nut oil, so if you have a tree nut allergy we'd suggest caution and if in doubt steer clear.
+Unfortunately it is a tree nut oil, so if you have a tree nut allergy we'd suggest caution and if in doubt steer clear.

 What is Polysorbate 80?

 Polysorbate 80 is a plant-based liquid used to bring all the ingredients of of Bubble Brick together and make sure it really bubbles in the bath.
-It's also used in some foods, so is 100% edible!
 It is very gentle for skin, which is why we've used it in our bubble brick, because your kid is going to be literally swimming in it we're trying to use the most gentle skin ingredients possible.

 What is Mentha Spicata (Spearmint Essential Oil)?

-An essential oil derrived from pressed leaves of Spearmint, it's what gives our bubble brick it's refreshing smell!
+An essential oil derived from pressed leaves of Spearmint, it's what gives our bubble brick it's refreshing smell!

 What are CI numbers?

 This is the "official" way to refer to colours in cosmetics - in this case the blue!